 The Happy Soap Company is owned and managed by the Fraleigh family.
 Although he is more of a company figurehead than an active participant in the company's day-to-day business, anything that family patriarch Tom Fraleigh wants for the company he usually gets.
-What he wants is Beverly Boyer - the wife of his daughter-in-law's obstetrician, Dr. Gerald Boyer - to appear as the company spokesperson when Beverly, who he meets at a small dinner party, mentions a personal and true story about how Happy Soap saved her life.
+What he wants is Beverly Boyer - the wife of his daughter-in-law's obstetrician, Dr. Gerald Boyer - to appear as the company spokesperson when Beverly, whom he meets at a small dinner party, mentions a personal and true story about how Happy Soap "saved her life".
 She is to appear in a live commercial spot during a Happy Soap sponsored television show telling her story just as she told Tom.
 Despite Beverly's performance going poorly in her own mind, Tom loved how refreshing and honest Beverly came across to the viewer.
 So Tom signs her to a one year, $80,000 contract to continue doing the same.
-This move is questioned by Happy Soap's own managers and its advertising company.
-But it is questioned even more by Gerald, who believes ...Written by
+This move is questioned by Happy Soap's own managers and its advertising company, but it is questioned even more by Gerald, who believes ...Written by

-The credit for David Webb's Jewels is followed with Cameos by Carl Reiner (a cameo being a form of jewelry, but in this case substituting as Reiner's credit for his series of appearances within the film) See more »
+The credit for David Webb's Jewels is followed with "Cameos by Carl Reiner".
+(A cameo being a form of jewelry, but in this case substituting as Reiner's credit for his series of appearances within the film.)
+See more »

 14 of 20 people found this review helpful.